atsb/strife-the-order-edition/README.md

 A project file for XCode is provided in xcode/Chocolate/Strife-VE.xcodeproj All dependencies and settings should already be set inside the workspace.
 The XCode project may currently be out of date as of this source release.

+Gibbon: This needs work, I will do it at a later date.

 Compiling on Linux:
 -------------------